vesoft-inc/nebula-operator/doc/user/client_service.md

 (user@nebula) [(none)]>
 ```

-If accessing this service from a different namespace than that of the nebula cluster, use the fully qualified domain name (FQDN) `http://<cluster-name>-graphd.<cluster-namespace>.svc.cluster.local:9669`.
+If accessing this service from a different namespace than that of the nebula cluster, use the fully qualified domain name (FQDN) `http://<cluster-name>-graphd.<cluster-namespace>.svc.<CLUSTER_DOMAIN>:9669`.

+Generally, the default value of `CLUSTER_DOMAIN` is `cluster.local`.

 ## Accessing the service from outside the cluster